 The Associated Press (AP) was incorporated as a New York corporation.

 The vaudeville team of Joe and Myra Keaton was appearing at a matinee show at the Wonderland Theater in Wilmington, Delaware, and their 5-year-old son, Buster, joined the act.
 He later became one of the first silent film stars.

-Targest banquet in history was held at the Tuileries gardens, when French President Émile Loubet treated the 22,695 mayors of all French cities.
+The largest banquet in history was held at the Tuileries Gardens when French President Émile Loubet treated the 22,695 mayors of all French cities.

 A hurricane struck Galveston, Texas, causing the worst natural disaster in American history, with 8-12,000 people killed.

 1. To Have and To Hold by Mary Johnston

 Other Books of Note

 The World and the Individual by Josiah Royce